Anneke Borbe: Arsenal

 On 15 July 2025, it was announced that Borbe had signed with Women's Super League club Arsenal upon the expiration of her contract at VfL Wolfsburg.
 Borbe will wear the number 28 at Arsenal.

+On 6 December 2025, Borbe made her debut for Arsenal, replacing injured Daphne van Domselaar, in a 2–1 victory over Liverpool.

 International career

 Borbe went through the DFB junior teams from U15 to U19 and made a total of ten appearances.
 Among other things, she took part in the Nordic Cup tournament and several European Championship qualifiers.

 Personal life

 Borbe attended high school in Bremen-Obervieland.
 She cites Nadine Angerer as her role model.